testingautomated-usi/DeepHyperion/documentation/getting_started.md

 2020-12-22 22:41:02,764 INFO     Process Started
 name=orientation,min=7,max=94,missing=0
 name=bitmaps,min=3,max=207,missing=0
-name=moves,min=inf,max=-inf,missing=132
 ```
 This output reports, for each feature specified as input: its name, its min and max values, and the count of cells in the interval [min:max] in which inputs are missing (i.e. not found by this run).
-In the output above, min and max are not specified for the `moves` feature since it wasn't selected for extract-stats command.

 To generate the map and the report, run the following command: